304 North Cardinal St.

 The design is pretty much the same sleek and elegant form that every iPad but under the hood, there’s a lot going on.
 Apple really did an effort to pack a lot of performance in such an affordable and sleek tablet like the iPad 2018.

-If looking for the best gaming tablet then the improvement over the 6th gen iPad 2018 comes in the form factor of the Apple iPad 10.2″ can definitely give you the edge in mobile gaming whether you are a casual player or a hardcore gamer.
+the improvement over the 6th gen iPad 2018 comes in the form factor of the Apple iPad 10.2″ can definitely give you the edge in mobile gaming whether you are a casual player or a hardcore gamer.

 PowerVR Series7XT Plus